 Success: Success is what you attract by the person you become.

 Do you have some time for more inspiration?

-While I'm busy working, I love to running this video in the background and just listen to Jim present some incredible insights of how to “Create your BEST life possible!“
+While I'm busy working, I love to run this video in the background and just listen to Jim present some incredible insights of how to “Set life goals”

 If you like that, you're going to love this…

 The Top 101 Jim Rohn Quotes of All Time

 - Affirmation without discipline is the beginning of delusion.